-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America, or GAAP, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America, or GAAP, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 In our consolidated financial statements, there are significant estimates and assumptions related to our inventory valuation and related reserves, income taxes, revenue recognition, research and development expenses, and stock-based compensation.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable.
 Actual results could differ from those estimates.